 Parakeet Health Check

-Health problems may spread in crowded cages
+Health problems can spread quickly in crowded cages

 Examining a Parakeet